jdkloe/pybufr-ecmwf/README.txt

 To execute the pylint testing run the pylint/run_pylint.py script.

 WARNING for python3 users:
-numpy for python3 is still very new, so may not be available as default package from your favourite linux distribution (however note that Fedora 15 does include it now).
-Therefore you may need to install a 3rd party numpy rpm/deb package or install numpy from source first, before you can use the python3 version of this pybufr_ecmwf module.

-WARNING2 for python3 users:
 the f2py tool that comes with numpy was broken, and crashed during the build process.
 The problem has been reported to the numpy developers (see